Ethylene propylene rubber

-Ethylene propylene rubber (EPR, sometimes called EPM referring to an ASTM standard) is a type of synthetic elastomer that is closely related to EPDM rubber.
+Ethylene propylene rubber (EPR), (sometimes called Ethylene propylene monomer (EPM) referring to an ASTM standard) is a type of synthetic elastomer that is closely related to ethylene propylene diene monomer (EPDM rubber).
 Since introduction in the 1960s, annual production has increased to 870,000 metric tons.

 The skeletal formula of ethylene propylene rubber.

 EPR is used in electrical cable insulation, and in many flexible rubber goods such as hoses or weatherstripping.

 Properties

 EPM is considered a valuable elastomer due to its useful chemical and physical properties; it is resistant to heat, oxidation, ozone and the weather (owing to its stable, saturated backbone) and it is also not susceptible to color loss.
 As a non-polar compound, EPM is an electrical insulator and it is insoluble in many polar solvents, both protic and aprotic.
 Amorphous forms of EPM are flexible at low temperatures (with glass transition points around -60 °C).
 Via selection of certain sulfur compounds EPM can remain heat resistant up to 130 °C and up to 160 °C with peroxide curing.
 These two tables contain some of the main properties of EPM.